 Guest participating in our guided remote lake adventures may have limited cell service during their outing, though some lakes have better reception than others.

 We offer all of that for free while staying at our camp.
-We have kayaks, water bikes, a canoe, water slide and a gently sloping beach with lounge chairs.
+We have kayaks, water bikes, a canoe, water trampoline and a gently sloping beach with lounge chairs.
 The water during the summer months is warm, refreshing and fun.

 We have a basketball hoop, horseshoes, hiking and sunbathing on our beach or water-side deck.
-Guests can also enjoy a camp fire or marshmallow roast - free firewood is included!
-Also check out our package rates on UTV / Argo adventures and guided remote lake fishing adventures.
+Guests can also enjoy a camp fire or marshmallow roast – free firewood is included!
+Also check out our package rates on UTV adventures and guided remote lake fishing adventures.

 There is so much diverse wildlife here; you can expect to see anything at any time!
 We have Marten (of course) lynx, otter, beavers, bald eagles, golden eagles, flying squirrels, weasels, minx, muskrat, hares, wolves, moose, deer, bear, fishers, raccoons, porcupines, ravens, vultures, bats, and a multitude of birds.
 Early morning or late evening hikes are prime time to see these creatures, and it’s not unusual to see moose in the water while out on your boat.